Aliases for EP300 Gene

 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
 Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Colorectal Cancer.
-Among its related pathways are Regulation of retinoblastoma protein and Regulation of nuclear SMAD2/3 signaling.
+Among its related pathways are Validated targets of C-MYC transcriptional repression and Notch signaling pathway (KEGG).
 GO annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is CREBBP.

 UniProtKB/Swiss-Prot Summary for EP300 Gene